okbcommunity/dressing-room-backend/backend/README.md

 > npx tsc --init
 ```

-We've worked on it from there and added additional required deps.
+We've continued expanding it from there and added additional necessary
+dependencies.

 ---